mongodb/docs-cluster-to-cluster-sync/source/includes/api/tables/progress-response.rst

    * - ``collectionCopy``
      - object
-     - Describes the total amount of data being copied and the amount that has already been copied to the destination cluster.
+     - Estimates the total amount of data being copied from collections and the amount that has already been copied to the destination cluster

    * - ``collectionCopy``
        ``.estimatedTotalBytes``